Doc-Leo/Kingpin/README.md

 # Kingpin
-This malware is developed for linux auditing practices and only can be deploy in safe environment like test machines and virtual machines.
+This userkit malware is developed for linux auditing practices and only can be deploy in safe environment like test machines and virtual machines.
+PoC